a-dev-mobile/generate-directory-tree-py/readme.md

 - `--path`: Path to the directory (required).
 - `--exclude`: List of regex patterns to exclude directories/files (optional).
-- `--extensions`: List of file extensions to include content from (optional).
+- `--file-names`: List of specific file names or extensions to include content from (optional).
 - `--log-file`: File to save log to.
 If not specified, logs to console.
 If specified but empty, logs to a default file in the parsed directory (optional).
 - `--log-level`: Log level (DEBUG, INFO, WARNING, ERROR, CRITICAL) (optional).
 - `--output-file`: File to save output to.
 If specified but empty, saves to a default file in the parsed directory (optional).